 "The handouts are easy to understand.
 Better than any bridge book I've read."

 If you are relatively new to the game, or maybe you've played for a little while but would like to learn properly, you may be interested in our next beginner class which starts in September 2018.
-An overview of the course is given above.
+An overview of the course is given on the home page.
 We will be covering all aspects of the game at what the EBU calls "foundation" level.
 As with any skill, building a strong foundation will lead to many enjoyable hours at the bridge table.

 We will be covering the skills of bidding, of playing the cards as "declarer" and introducing the skills and techniques of working as a defence partnership.